-- A change in the physical state of the product has taken place, and it cannot be returned to its original state (e.g., dicing tomatoes, turning fruit into preserves or filleting fish). - Using a production method that enhances the value of the product in the marketplace (e.g., organic carrots, eggs from free range chickens, or beef produced from grass-fed cattle). - Physical segregation that enhances the value of the agricultural product by separating it from other varieties of that same product on the same farm during the harvesting, processing, and marketing (e.g., segregated non-rBGH milk).

-- An agricultural commodity used to generate renewable energy on a farm or ranch (e.g., using grassy or woody plant materials for the creation of biomass energy). - Marketing a food product as locally-grown by selling the product within 400 miles or within the state in which it was grown or raised (e.g., aggregating supply for local schools and institutional buyers).
+- A change in the physical state of the product has taken place, and it cannot be returned to its original state (dicing tomatoes, turning fruit into preserves or filleting fish). - Using a production method that enhances the value of the product in the marketplace (organic carrots, eggs from free range chickens, or beef produced from grass-fed cattle). - Physical segregation that enhances the value of the agricultural product by separating it from other varieties of that same product on the same farm during the harvesting, processing, and marketing (genetically modified corn and non-genetically modified corn are grown on the same farm but physically separated so that no cross-pollination occurs). - An agricultural commodity used to generate renewable energy on a farm or ranch (using grassy or woody plant materials for the creation of biomass energy). - Marketing a food product as locally-grown by selling the product within 400 miles or within the state in which it was grown or raised (selling squash at a local farmers market).

-RBEG is a discretionary program subject to annual congressional appropriations.
 There is \$20.4 million in VAPG funding available in FY 2010.
 Ten percent of this money is reserved for beginning and socially disadvantaged farmers and ranchers2 and another ten percent for the development of mid-tier value chains3.